 - “The Secret to Self-control: People with the best self-control are typically the ones who need to use it the least”

 - "Life feels reactive, but it is actually predictive - All day long, you are making your best guess of how to act given what you've just seen and what has worked for you in the past.
 The same cue can spark good habits or bad habits depending on your prediction.
-These predictions lead to feelings, desire, urges"
+These predictions lead to feelings, desires, and urges"

 - "Reputation Matters: Each time you repeat an action, you are activating a particular neural circuit associated with that habit.
-Habits form based on frequency, not time"
+Habits form based on frequency, not the time"